-Parent/Guardian volunteers are welcome at the Penn Alexander School.
+Parent/Guardian volunteers are welcome at the Penn Alexander School, but must adhere to our Covid -19 guidelines.
 Volunteers may be needed to assist the teacher in many different ways, including working with children or providing help with preparation of learning materials.